New York is looking for ideas to help reform its juvenile justice system, and the north country may play a significant role in that effort.

 The North Country Regional Youth Justice Team is made up of child welfare providers, probation officers, social services representatives, local law enforcement, and state police from Jefferson, Lewis, St. Lawrence, Franklin, Hamilton, Clinton and Essex counties.

-The team had its first meeting Tuesday at the High Peaks Resort in Lake Placid, and discussed possibilities for the regionalizing of juvenile justice care, according to Karen Y. Richmond, executive director of The Childrens Home of Jefferson County, which is serving as the lead agency for the region.
+The team had its first meeting Tuesday at High Peaks Resort in Lake Placid, and discussed possibilities for the regionalizing of juvenile justice care, according to Karen Y. Richmond, executive director of the Childrens Home of Jefferson County, which is serving as the lead agency for the region.

-The Division of Criminal Justice Services and the Office of the Governors Deputy Secretary for Public Safety are coordinating nine regional teams, including the north country
+The Division of Criminal Justice Services and the Office of the Governors Deputy Secretary for Public Safety are coordinating eight regional teams, including the north country contingent.

-contingent.
-DCJS Executive Deputy Commissioner Michael C. Green said that the goal of the initiative was to reduce the number of youth who have contact with the juvenile justice system and to increase public safety throughout the state.
+DCJS Executive Deputy Commissioner Michael C. Green said the goals of the initiative are to reduce the number of youths who have contact with the juvenile justice system and to increase public safety throughout the state.

 The regional setup is a recognition of the fact that different regions face very different sets of circumstances; teams will gather data and share best practices among themselves and with state lawmakers, Mr. Green said.

-The sharing of best practices may allow neighboring counties to use ideas that they have not previously thought of or to which they have not yet been exposed, according to DCJS spokeswoman Janine Kava.
+The sharing of best practices may allow neighboring counties to use ideas that they have not previously thought of or to which they have not yet been exposed, said DCJS spokeswoman Janine Kava.

 What works in one community and is a very successful model could be adapted for a use in a different place, Ms. Kava said.